PrithviKarki/Pitch-Perfect/README.md

 A react-based Guitar Tuner for visually impaired people that uses auditory cues instead of traditional visual cues.

-⚠️ Project under construction ⚠️
+⚠️ Project under maintenance, sorry for inconvinience ⚠️